AvaBaskin13/Robotics-team-4/README.md

 * Works closely with the programmer to understand the robot’s capabilities.
 * Provides feedback on robot performance for further improvements.

+#### Elizabeth | Engineer | CAD Designer
+* Designs and builds the robot's physical structure
+* Works on drivetrain, chassis, and mechanical systems
+* Creates detailed computer-aided design (CAD) models of the robot
+* Aids in the assembly of electrical systems

 ## Robot Name: Screwby

 ## This Robot is a mobile Competition bot